batdowg/cbs/CONTEXT.md

 Emailer reads SMTP config from DB with environment fallback and logs [MAIL-OUT] when incomplete Mail Settings page updated with editable SMTP fields and category overrides, plus test send Navigation link labeled “App Settings” and context items 2.1–2.3 and 7.2 marked done
+## Latest update done by codex 09/15/2025
+Made users.password_hash migration idempotent using IF NOT EXISTS/IF EXISTS Hardened Mail Settings with safe defaults, port validation, and test send feedback Emailer attempts real SMTP send with DB/env config and logs mock sends when incomplete Context items 2.1–2.3 and 7.2 noted as UI + backend working; real SMTP depends on env on VPS